mono/website/docs/web/aspnet.md

   - /XSP/
 ---

-Mono has an implementation of ASP.NET Core 2.0, ASP.NET MVC and ASP.NET AJAX.
+Mono has an implementation of ASP.NET, ASP.NET MVC and ASP.NET AJAX.

 Quick Resources: